How to Add Line Numbers in MS Word [Step-by-Step Pics]

 Customize Line Numbers in Word

-After you’ve put line numbers in your Word document, you can change how they look and work.
+After adding line numbers to your Word document, you can adjust their appearance and behavior.

-1. From the “Layout” tab, click the “Line Numbers” option and choose “Line Numbering Options.”
+1. From the “Layout” tab, click on the “Line Numbers” option and select “Line Numbering Options.”

 Click on Line Number options